Passport to China: Production

 Location scenes for Passport to China were filmed in Hong Kong.
-Released in Great Britain in Technicolor in December 1960 as Visa to Canton, the film was shown in the US in black-and-white.
+Released in Great Britain in Technicolor in December 1960 as Visa to Canton, the film was shown in the US in black-and-white as Passport to China.
 Although the male lead, Richard Basehart had starred in a number of prestigious feature films in the 1950s, by this point in his career, his prospects had faded.

 Reception

+The Monthly Film Bulletin wrote: "Hammer's incursion into the exotic East (authentic backgrounds but Athene Seyler playing a Chinese matriarch), and the territory of the spy thriller, is badly let down by an involved plot and an excess of sentimentality (the hero's attachment to a friendly Chinese family) and melodrama.
+Basehart and Pohlmann give respectable performances, but the picture tries too hard for an overly broad appeal."